Nhvattum/seir_526_p4/README.md

 ## Frontend
 - Searchbar for teacher to search for student with add student button
-- Direct message feature between student and teacher once they are connected
-    - Zoom link will also be copy and pasted in the direct message feature
+- Upon payment, Zoom link will be distributed
-- *** Teacher will have a calendar to schedule time for lessons
 - Will use Stripe to pay for lessons with teacher

 ## Questions
 - How do you plan on learning/implementing this new technology?